| | Rick Kretschmer's License Plate Archives

 some time in 1975 or so, when new yellow handicapped plates with a wheelchair graphic began to be issued to

+new registrants.
 I haven't completely figured it all out, but it appears that at least some of these blue

 Bicentennial State handicapped plates were replaced as their 1975 stickers expired